DataDog/documentation/content/en/tracing/service_catalog/setup.md

 After you update the YAML files for your repositories, your changes propagate to the Service Catalog.

 To prevent accidental overwriting, create and modify your service definition files with either the GitHub Apps integration or the [Service Definition API endpoints][1].
-Updating the same service via both GitHub and API result could result in unintended overwriting.
+Updating the same service using both the GitHub and the API could result in unintended overwriting.

 ## Further reading